PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-logfile                                | Path to logfile (default - autodetect) loglevel                               | Log messages above this level (debug, info, warn, error, none; default - warn) logclftime                             | Write full CLF-formatted date and time to log (default: false (write only time)) datadir                                | Path to storage of i2pd data (RouterInfos, destinations keys, peer profiles, etc ...) host                                   | Router external IP for incoming connections (default: auto if SSU2 is enabled) port                                   | Port to listen for incoming connections (default: auto (random)) daemon                                 | Router will go to background after start (default: true)
+logfile                                | Path to logfile (default - autodetect) loglevel                               | Log messages above this level (debug, info, warn, error, none; default - warn) logclftime                             | Write full CLF-formatted date and time to log (default: false (write only time)) datadir                                | Path to storage of i2pd data (configs, keys, netdb, peer profiles, etc ...).
+Can be passed as an agrument only. host                                   | Router external IP for incoming connections (default: auto if SSU2 is enabled) port                                   | Port to listen for incoming connections (default: auto (random)) daemon                                 | Router will go to background after start (default: true)